 English Language Proficiency

-To practise medicine in Nova Scotia, physicians must be able to communicate well in English.
-Legislation requires that an applicant must “have demonstrated proficiency in the English language as required by the Registrar”.
+The Medical Practitioners Regulations requires an applicant to “have demonstrated proficiency in the English language as required by the Registrar”.
 This policy sets out the Registrar’s requirements.

-- Applicants for licensure who received their undergraduate or postgraduate medical education in English in one of the countries that have English as a first and native language (see listing bellow).
+- you received your undergraduate or postgraduate medical education in English from one of the countries listed below: or

-Countries with English and a first and native language:
+Countries with English as a first and native language:

 Australia, Bahamas, Bermuda, British Virgin Islands, Canada, Ireland, New Zealand, Singapore, South Africa, United Kingdom, United States of America, US Virgin Islands